Sunday, May 30, 2021

 Villages

-The thorp Urdingen, with an attached Oger cave adventure, as a one-pager.
+The thorp Urdingen, with an attached Ogre cave adventure, as a one-pager.
 The description is just the various farmers, and what they know or how they lost something to the ogre menace.
 In my campaign, the players put the ogre issue to rest with a sleep spell.

 The village Furton, located at a ford.
 This served as the village for Beyond the Glittering Vale (Dungeon #31), and I ran another adventure in it in the abandoned house of deceased mage Leuchros from that adventure, who had a chest in his attic that was a gate to the frozen prison plane of the lord of the seven crypts.
 It just lists population and names and stats for key services (the village smith, 2 inns, cleric (also mayor), militia and a minimalistc floor plan and key for the house of the wizard.